Sagarp91/untidaled/readme.md

 <h4>User mode</h4>
 In this mode, you can play the game!

 <b>Controls</b>

+Open up a level from the "Sample\_Level" directory provided, or open a map you've created.

 Right-click one of your harbors to bring up a creation menu.